 Environmental and Urban Studies Major Requirements

-Students in the Class of 2021 and beyond will follow the requirements for the Environmental and Urban Studies major, as described below.
-Students in the Class of 2020 may continue under the previous requirements appropriate to their chosen track, but they may also choose to complete the updated major requirements, provided that they fit within the student’s graduation plan.
+Students who declared their Environmental and Urban Studies major with the College in Fall 2019 and beyond will follow the requirements for the Environmental and Urban Studies major, as described below.
+Students who declared their major with the College before Fall 2019 may continue under the previous requirements appropriate to their chosen track, but they may also choose to complete the updated major requirements, provided that they fit within the student’s graduation plan.
 The previous requirements may be found on the program here.

 Students in the major must complete thirteen courses:

 Students are required to take the two-course core sequence in Environmental and Urban Studies: ENST 21201 Human Impact on the Environment and ENST 20150 Sustainable Urban Development.
 These courses provide an overview of contemporary environmental issues and the theoretical and empirical approaches used to understand and address them.

 Students in both tracks of the major will take ENST 28702 Introduction to GIS and Spatial Analysis (or equivalent), which provides the conceptual and analytics tools for space-based approaches to environmental and urban study.
 The course is designed to incorporate applications from social sciences and humanities.
 Other GIS courses may satisfy this requirement by petition.
 Students in the major also have a statistics requirement of STAT 22000 Statistical Methods and Applications or an equivalent course, approved by petition to the program director.

 Requirements for All Majors (13 total courses: 4 common courses, 8 in the chosen track, and BA Colloquium)